ginofsuarez/apex-performance/docs/index.md

 Regularly refactor and update your code to improve performance and maintainability.

 **Monitoring and Logging:** Implement logging and monitoring to keep track of performance metrics.
-Use tools like Oracle Enterprise Manager for comprehensive monitoring.
+Use tools like [Oracle Enterprise Manager (OEM)](https://www.oracle.com/enterprise-manager/#:~:text=Enterprise%20Manager%20is%20used%20to,flexible%20high%20availability%20deployment%20options.) for comprehensive monitoring.

 **User Experience:** Design with the user in mind, ensuring that the application is intuitive and easy to use.
 Gather feedback from users for continuous improvement.